Fox Terriers (Smooth and Wire)

 The major difference between these two is the coat.
 Whilst the Smooth is smooth coated, the Wire has a broken coat which makes his outline outwardly appear similar to the Welsh and Lakeland Terriers (see the table below).
-Permissible colours in the Smooth are, white should predominate, all white, white with tan, black and tan or black markings; in the Wire, white predominates with black, black and tan or tan markings.
-But differences in conformation between the Fox Terrier (Smooth) and Fox Terrier (Wire) can be observed by diligent students and enthusiasts.
+Permissible colours in the Smooth are, white should predominate, all white, white with tan, black and tan or black markings.
+In the Wire although white should still predominate here should always be markings of black, black and tan or tan.
+Differences in conformation between the Fox Terrier (Smooth) and Fox Terrier (Wire) can be observed by diligent students and enthusiasts.

 Comparison between Fox, Welsh and Lakeland Terriers